 “I was delighted to be asked to speak at such an important event in Worcester.
-By challenging so many people to think about hate crime in new ways, Fortis Living and the University of Worcester are playing a vital role in helping to tackle this growing problem.
+By challenging so many people to think about hate crime in new ways, Fortis Living and the University of Worcester are playing a vital role in helping to tackle this growing problem.”

 “Remembering Srebrenica’s aim is to teach lessons from the past to avoid hatred taking hold in our society.
-We work with a number of police forces across the country and hope that more events like this will be held where we can focus on hate crime and preventing more people from becoming victims.”
+We work with a number of police forces across the country and hope that more community action like this will be held where we can focus on hate crime and preventing more people from becoming victims.”